colinnuk/csharp-models-to-typescript/README.md

 This is a tool that creates TypeScript files from your C# domain models, records, enums and types.
 There's other tools that does this but what makes this one different is that it internally uses [Roslyn (the .NET compiler platform)](https://github.com/dotnet/roslyn) to parse the source files, which removes the need to create and maintain our own parser.

+NOte: Currently I havent pushed this to nuget, so you will have to fork the repo and build it yourself.

 ## Install

+``dotnet tool install -g csharp-models-to-typescript``

+(Or install it locally if you prefer)

 ## How to use

-Create an options JSON file with the below format
+Create an options JSON file with the below format & drop it in the folder where you want to run the tool.

 ```
 {